-Dr. Smith holds the appointment of Distinguished Scholar in Residence with the Institute of Governmental Studies at the University of California at Berkeley (UCB) where he is responsible for the Harold Smith Seminar Series focusing on national and international defense policy.
+Dr. Smith holds the appointment of Distinguished Scholar in Residence with the Institute of Governmental Studies at the University of California at Berkeley (UCB) where he has been responsible for the Harold Smith Seminar Series on Defense and National Security, and he is a major participant in its successor series, the Global Security Policy Seminar.
 He is also a Distinguished Visiting Scholar with the Goldman School of Public Policy at UCB and serves as an advisor to prime contractors, think tanks, and national laboratories in the defense sector.
 During 2010-2011, he was Chair of the Federation of American Scientists.

 Distinguished Resident Scholar

 Control and management of nuclear weapons.

 In 1960, after receiving the PhD in nuclear engineering from MIT, he joined the faculty of UCB where he published extensively on the optimal control of nuclear systems and on the interaction of radiation with surfaces.
 He retired as professor and chairman of the Department of Applied Science in 1976 and formed the Palmer Smith Corporation, a consulting firm specializing in management of high technology programs.
 The firm was retained by many of the largest defense contractors.
 He was one of the early principals of SAIC, RDA-Logicon, and JAYCOR.